Sckathach/subspace-rerouting/paper/main.typ

   cal(L) = underbrace(sum_k alpha_k abs((1 + a_k) niprod(rn^(l_k), ez^(l_k)) - niprod(e^(l_k), hat(r)^(l_k)))^2, "steering objective") + underbrace(sum_k beta_k norm(iprod(hat(r)^(l_k), ez^(l_k))^TT - iprod(hat(r)^(l_k), e^(l_k))^TT)^2, "orthogonal stability")
 $

-In practice, optimizing only one the last token's activations $e^(l_k)_seq$ proved sufficient for producing effective jailbreaks.
+In practice, optimising only one the last token's activations $e^(l_k)_seq$ proved sufficient for producing effective jailbreaks.
 Furthermore, we found the orthogonal stability loss contributed minimally in our experiments, which raises an important question: what is the fundamental difference between the probe approach and the steering approach?

 Since our probe is linear, the classification task can be rewritten as:
 $
-  p(e) = "sigmoid"(W e + b) space space cases(< 1/2 space space "harmful", >= 1/2 space space "harmless")
+  p(e) = "sigmoid"(W e + b) space space cases(< 1 / 2 space space "harmful", >= 1 / 2 space space "harmless")
 $

 Removing the orthogonal stability loss, the steering objective can be simplified - with some assumptions - to:
 $
   niprod(rn, e) = rn dot e space space cases(> 0 space space "harmful", <= 0 space space "harmless")
 $

 In practice, using our trained probes, we found $W ~ rn$ and $norm(b) ~ 0$, supporting the hypothesis that both methods are fundamentally similar.

 Hence, the difference lies primarily in the preparation phase.
 Computing the refusal directions requires less effort, and the refusal directions can be found without a dataset, by exploiting the logit lens and defining @he_jailbreaklens_2024:
 $
   r = limits("argmax")_(e in RR_dm) sum_(v in V_-) W_U [v, e] - sum_(v in V_+) W_U [v, e]
 $

 With $V_-$ a set of refusal tokens like "I", or "As", and $V_+$ a set of acceptance tokens, like "Sure", or "Here".

 It is worth noting that this method may work well on models like Llama 3.2 that consistently begin harmful responses with the same refusal token "I," but might be less effective on models like Gemma 2 that produce more varied refusal responses.